Porgramming-Hero-web-course/batch-4-assignment-1-AsifMohammedSifat/README.md

   }
 }
 ```
+Here, we are checking if the input pet is an instance of the Dog class.
+If it is, we call the bark method.
+If it's not (meaning it's an instance of the Cat class), we call the meow method.
+This way, we handle the behavior differently depending on whether the pet is a dog or a cat.

-For more accurate type handling and to avoid errors related to mismatched types, type guards are the best choice.
+In summary, for more accurate type handling and to avoid errors related to mismatched types, type guards are the best choice.